vtog/labGuides/source/ocp/acm-notes.rst

 To add hosts to the "Host Inventory" use the following script and CSV file.
 Together it creates three objects in the "output" directory.

+.. tip:: When removing these objects be sure to do it via the console.
+Doing so via the cli will leave orphaned objects.

 - Secret
 - NMStateConfig
 - BareMetalHost